Sydney’s best dive sites

 A shore dive with kelp gardens and a rocky wall.
 Plenty of colourful sponges, crevices and overhangs.
 Home to octopus, moray eels, eastern frogfish, schools of luderick and old wives.
 There is also a small wreck to explore.
 Depth: 7 - 11m

 Part of Cabbage Tree Bay Aquatic Reserve, fish life is abundant.
-During the winter, juvenile dusky whaler sharks can be seen.
+Each season brings new marine life: Giant Cuttlefish, Port Jackson sharks and schooling dusky whaler sharks.
 Depth: 6 - 9m.

 A shallow dive so plenty of time to hunt for critters.
 These include seahorses, pipefish, cuttlefish, anglerfish, blennies, blue-ring octopus.
 A great night dive.
 Depth: 3-4m

 Rocky reef with colourful sponge gardens, walls and overhangs.
+This site is often your best chance to see the weedy sea dragons.
 You'll find a range of nudibranchs, wobbegong and Port Jackson sharks, blue groper and schools of pomfret.
 Depth to 18m.

-Ship wreck off South Head - You can see: Sting Ray, Cuttle fish, Moray Eels, Flatheads Depth: 30m
+Small ship wreck off South Head - You can see: Sting rays, cuttlefish, Moray Eels and schooling scad.
+Depth: 30m

-Part of Cabbage Tree Bay aquatic reserve and one of the most popular shore diving sites.
-Boulders, kelp gardens, seagrass beds are home to wide variety of animals both big and small.
-Depth: 6-8m
+Part of Cabbage Tree Bay aquatic reserve and one of the most popular shore diving sites in Sydney due to clear, sheltered conditions.
+The boulders, kelp gardens and seagrass beds are home to wide variety of marine life both big and small.
+Depth: 6-9m

-Large schools of yellow tail scad and spectacular rock formations including swim throughs. depth 12 - 18m
+Best site in Sydney to dive with Grey Nurse Sharks.
+This rock wall and valley also features schools of pomfrets, yellow tail scad and spectacular rock formations including swim throughs. depth 12 - 21m

 Good for beginners.
 Large rocky shelves and boulders sloping down to the sand at about 18-20m.
 Look for weedy seadragons in the kelp, port jackson sharks and rays on the sand.
 Also blue groper and giant cuttlefish patrolling the rocks.